dmolinac/blockchain-developer-bootcamp-final-project/README.md

 ### Configuration of MetaturfNFT contract

-In order for the Dapp to work, we need to set the address of MetaturfHorseRacingData contract in MetaturfNFT:
+In order for the Dapp to work, we need to set the address of `MetaturfHorseRacingData` contract in `MetaturfNFT` contract:

-First, we get the address of MetaturfHorseRacingData address:
+First, we get the address of `MetaturfHorseRacingData` address:

 `npx truffle console --network kovan`